How-to & FAQs

 How to Request an Override Chart

-• You can see if the course is for online-only or on-campus students through the Class Notes.
+You can see if the seats are for online-only or on-campus students through the Class Notes.

-• Remaining seats in the online-only major sections may be released to on-campus majors on the Friday before classes begin (typically mid-day), but that is not a guarantee.
-If those seats are released, it will be through the sections for on-campus students.
+Remaining online-only majors seats may be released to on-campus majors on the Friday before classes begin (typically mid-day), but that is not a guarantee.

 Holds: